 The BLS reports that most surgical technologists work in hospitals, where they may be on call during nights, weekends and holidays.
 Some surgical techs find jobs in physicians' offices, outpatient surgery centers or the offices of dentists who perform outpatient surgery procedures.
 The clinical working environment often causes surgical techs to work on their feet and in close proximity to others for long periods of time, and they may occasionally experience unpleasant sights, smells or substances in the course of performing their duties (bls.gov/ooh, 2012).
 Despite all this, surgical techs rarely find themselves truly at risk of contamination if proper safety procedures are followed.

 There are two main paths to surgical tech careers.
-Students can earn a postsecondary certificate in a year or so if they want to get started in the labor force as soon as possible, or they can choose to work toward an associate degree, which may take two years of full-time study but may be a better option for individuals who think they might continue their education in the future.
+Students can earn a postsecondary certificate in a year or so if they want to get started in the labor force, or they can choose to work toward an associate degree, which may take two years of full-time study but may be a better option for individuals who think they might continue their education in the future.
 Here's a quick rundown of the steps an individual can take to pursue surgical tech training and employment:

 - Earn a high school diploma or equivalent, making sure to take some courses in biology, chemistry, health and mathematics.

 - Complete a surgical technology training program -- preferably one that's been recognized by the Accrediting Bureau of Health Education Schools (ABHES) or the Commission on Accreditation of Allied Health Education Programs (CAAHEP).
 Both types of program typically consist of classroom-based coursework supplemented by practical sessions of hands-on clinical training.

 - Check to see if your state has regulations that govern surgical tech careers to see if there are any additional special requirements.

 - Investigate the requirements for professional certification, which usually involves an exam and a pledge to continue one's education in the field.